najibghadri/redux-dunk/README.md

 note

-- Effects are always scheduled after the reducer has finished.
+- Effects are always scheduled to run after the reducer round that scheduled them has finished.
 - Effects are async functions
 - Effects run deferred async (end of current event-loop tick)
 - getState always returns the latest state in the store, not the one it was when the effect was scheduled (this is 👍 )